 For the type variety, a citation of 518 years without supporting information; presumably a ring count (Carder 1995).
-The oldest tree recorded, though, is a specimen of A. magnifica x shastensis: tree CL2-5 in the Klamath Mountains of California had a crossdated age of 665 years.
-It was collected by C. Skinner, G. Everest, and T. Kastner RMTRR 2006).
+The oldest tree recorded, though, is a specimen of Abies × shastensis: tree CL2-5 in the Klamath Mountains of California had a crossdated age of 665 years.
+It was collected by C. Skinner, G. Everest, and T. Kastner (RMTRR 2006).

 Fine stands are said to occur in Sequoia and Kings Canyon National Parks (Arno and Gyer 1973).
 I have seen var. critchfieldii at Timber Gap and along the Alta Peak trail in Sequoia National Park, both reasonably easy to access although some hiking is required.
 The stand shown at left, on Blake Mountain in California, is easily accessed by road; see Kauffmann (2012), trip 24, for details.

-The epithet magnifica means "magnificent."
+The epithet magnifica means "magnificent," and shastensis refers to the area around Mount Shasta in northern California.
 Var. critchfieldii is named for William B. Critchfield (1923-1989) "in recognition of his distinguished contribution to the genetics, systematics, biogeography and evolution of western North American conifers" (Lanner 2010).
 He is now most often remembered for The Distribution of Forest Trees in California and his splendid atlas, Geographic Distribution of the Pines of the World, both still useful.

 Kauffmann, M. 2012.
 Conifer Country.
 Kneeland, CA: Backcountry Press.
 Available in the Bookstore.